 What that means in plain English is that your taxes will be lower on your RMDs.
 A QLAC is the only annuity type that can do this.
 For example, if you have a total IRA asset of $500,000, you can buy a $125,000 QLAC according to the current rules in place.

-When you go to calculate your RMDs, the total will be based on $375,000 instead of $500,000.
-Because of this lower amount, your RMD taxes will most likely be lower.
+QLACs can be structured for a joint payout with your spouse, along with COLA (Cost of Living Adjustment) increases if you choose.
 You can also set up the contract so that 100% of any unused principal money goes to your listed beneficiaries, not the annuity company.

-What Is Bad About QLACs?
-Not Much.
+Anything Bad About QLACs?

 The primary problem with QLACs is that you are limited in the amount of money you can place in the product.
-I notice disappointment when people hear the funding rules they have to follow.
+People often get disappointed when they hear the funding rules they have to follow.
 Currently, the ruling states that the maximum dollar amount you can place in a QLAC is the lesser of $125,000, or 25% of your IRA (non-Roth) total.

 Most people want to put more money into QLACs, but rules are rules.
 The Labor Department and the Treasury Department have indicated that they will raise the QLAC dollar limit over time, but have not given a specific date range.

 Annuities aren't investments, they are structured to provide principal protection and income payments, and can help us plan for longevity, legacy, and long-term care needs.
 The QLAC product is very pro-consumer!

 When QLACs were approved on July 1st of 2014, this was a total game changer for the archaic ‘good ole boy’ annuity industry.
-Just like when mutual funds were introduced inside of 401ks and eventually fueled the skyrocketing mutual fund industry, QLACs (i.e. Longevity Annuity structures) will eventually be the top selling annuity type in the very near future.
+Just like when mutual funds were introduced inside of 401ks and eventually fueled the skyrocketing mutual fund industry, QLACs (i.e. Longevity Annuity structures) will eventually be the top-selling annuity type in the very near future.
 Some predict that will happen by 2020 and the consumer is the true winner here.

-In addition, QLACs will be the driving force for annuities (of all types) to move toward a direct to consumer model.
-By the way, this is a good thing.
+In addition, QLACs will be the driving force for annuities (of all types) to move toward a direct-to-consumer model.
 If you can buy an annuity without having to deal with a pesky high-pressure sales pitch from your agent, then it is a winner of an idea in the long run.